Centre for Religion, Reconciliation and Peace

 - Dr Majbritt Lyck-Bowen, Research Fellow and Programme Leader MA Reconciliation/MA Reconciliation and Peacebuilding

-Visiting and Honorary Fellows
+Visiting Fellows and Professors

 Religion and Conflict Analysis

 One of the primary areas of focus for CRRP is enhancing our understanding of the role of religion in driving conflict and how it can support effective and sustainable peacebuilding processes.
 Over recent years, Dr Mark Owen and Professor Anna King have been working in a variety of contexts to systematise understandings of the role of religion in conflict and peacebuilding, and to devise a theoretically informed yet practical and accessible framework for peacebuilding practitioners worldwide.
 Find out more about the Religion and Conflict Analysis project.
+The project has led to a REF Impact Case Study.

 Religion and Peacebuilding in Asia